 The Chicago Yacht Club Race to Mackinac – A 104 Year Tradition Continues

-Festivities on Mackinac Island included a “Porch Party” on Sunday at the Grand Hotel and on Tuesday with a “Sailor’s Celebration,” where the winners (Tom and Joe Londigran) were honored.
+Festivities on Mackinac Island included a “Porch Party” on Sunday at the Grand Hotel and on Tuesday with Chicago Yacht Club’s “Sailor’s Celebration,” where the winners (Tom and Joe Londigran) were honored.

-Special acknowledgement to some of the women who helped make this event a huge success:
+Special acknowledgment to some of the women who helped make this event a huge success: